-\paragraph{Theoretical Designs} Several theoretical approaches have been proposed but not yet implemented in simulation or on hardware.
-In ~\cite{chen_inferring_2023}, the authors design a protocol which can build a network topology by using entropic and qubit measurements of an $n$-local quantum network.
-In~\cite{miguel-ramiro_qping_2025}, the authors implement a protocol that is similar to the ICMP ping protocol of classical networks called QPing.
-The QPing protocol is a diagnostic tool that quantum nodes can use to determine if entanglement can be generated with sufficient fidelity.
+\paragraph{Theoretical Designs} Several theoretical approaches have been proposed but not yet implemented in simulations or on hardware.
+In ~\cite{chen_inferring_2023} the authors present a protocol that can build a network topology by using entropic and qubit measurements of an $n$-local quantum network.
+In~\cite{miguel-ramiro_qping_2025} the authors implement a protocol called QPing that is similar to the ICMP ping protocol of classical networks.
+The QPing protocol is a diagnostic tool that quantum nodes can use to determine whether entanglement can be generated with sufficient fidelity.
 However, this is a theoretical design for a protocol and has not been implemented on real hardware or on a simulator.
-In~\cite{chung_design_2022} the authors designed a protocol to discover neighboring nodes connected across a network of all-optical switches.
+In~\cite{chung_design_2022} the authors design a protocol to discover neighboring nodes connected across a network of all-optical switches.

-\paragraph{Simulation Approaches} In~\cite{mazza_simulation_2024}, the authors develop a software implementation of quantum local area networks (QLAN) by creating two node types: orchestrator and client nodes.
-The orchestrator nodes distribute multipartite entanglement while the client nodes store the state and execute correction protocol to maintain fidelity.
+\paragraph{Simulation Approaches} In~\cite{mazza_simulation_2024} the authors develop a software implementation of quantum local area networks by creating two node types: orchestrator and client nodes.
+The orchestrator nodes distribute multipartite entanglement, and the client nodes store the state and execute a correction protocol to maintain fidelity.
 This architecture allows for the simulation of dynamic network topologies that are not limited by physical connectivity constraints.